t00350320/ComfyUI-Image-Evaluation/README.md

 This repository contains an extension to [ComfyUI](https://github.com/comfyanonymous/ComfyUI)

-This node allows you to evaluate the Clip Score between two images or a image and a text prompt using the CLIP model.
+This node allows you to evaluate the Clip Score between two images or a image and a text prompt using the CLIP model and DINO Score between two images using the DINO model.

 ## Installation
 - Clone this repository into the `custom_nodes` folder of ComfyUI.